 - you tell the researcher about an illegal act that you have not been prosecuted for

-If you change your mind about being part of the study after the interview you can withdraw your information as long as it has not already been analysed.
-You do not have to give us a reason for changing your mind.
+If you change your mind about being part of the study after the interview you can withdraw your information up to three months from the date of the interview.
+You do not have to give us a reason for changing your mind and changing your mind will not affect your use of services or future healthcare in any way.

 How will I benefit from being involved in these interviews?